 Traffic Law § 40-6-49 under the Georgia Code states the following:

 “The driver of a motor vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of such vehicles and the traffic upon and the condition of the highway.”

 The law goes into additional detail about drivers who are “drawing another vehicle” and makes provisions for caravans, stopped and slowed vehicles.

 The general rule is that you are supposed to leave enough room for another vehicle to pull into the space between your vehicle and the one in front (morer about this below).
 In metro-Atlanta traffic and virtually everywhere else in Georgia, leaving that much space is not the usual and customary practice.

-It is also important to note that you can be charged with following too closely even if no accident or injury resulted from your actions behind the wheel.
+It is also significant to note that you can be charged with following too closely, even if no accident or injury resulted from your actions behind the wheel.